samiraadam97/QuizMaster-master-1/README.md

 # QuizMaster
 SILC Quiz Master
-This repository is to manage the Quiz Master project done @ School of India for Languages and Culture (SILC) in JavaScript class 2019.
+This repository is to manage the Quiz Master project done @ Metrostate University.
+We are editing this quiz to be responsive to a database and to learn PHP.